 But it’s really not.
 Freelance holidays are incredibly important if you want to avoid burning out and losing your enthusiasm.
 Some time distancing yourself from the day to day running of your small business also gives you space to think.
 The best business ideas often come to you when you’re making a point of NOT thinking about work.

 This article provides you with some essential tips for handling your holiday dilemmas, and will help you ensure you get the rest and recuperation you need.

 A Quick Reality Check

 In some respects, the freedom of freelancing means you have way more flexibility than employees when it comes to organising your time off.
-It’s not like you need a “boss” to authorise leave if you want an extended break for Christmas.
+It’s not like you need a “boss” to authorise leave if you want an extended break.
 Nor do you have to forego time with your family because it’s “not your turn” or because you didn’t ask quickly enough.

 However, like so many things in life, it’s not really that simple.
-If you sell services to other businesses, you may end up having to organise your time off around how they want to handle the holiday season.
+If you sell services to other businesses, you may end up having to organise your time off around the needs of their companies.